abbas-taher/decision-tree-algorithm-example/README.md

 - Part 3: Looping and Splitting into Subtrees

 ## Running the Decision-Tree Program
-To execute the main program you can just run the decisiontree.py file using call to Python via command line:
+To execute the main function you can just run the decisiontree.py program using a call to Python via the command line:

       $ python decisiontree.py